microsoft/TypeScript/doc/spec.md

 }
 ```

-the properties ‘func4’ and ‘func5’ are of the same type, namely an object type with two call signatures taking and returning number and string respectively.
+the properties 'func4' and 'func5' are of the same type, namely an object type with two call signatures taking and returning number and string respectively.

 ## <a name="3.8"/>3.8 Type Relationships

 Types in TypeScript have identity, subtype, supertype, and assignment compatibility relationships as defined in the following sections.

-For purposes of determining type relationships, all object types appear to have the members of the ‘Object’ interface unless those members are hidden by members with the same name in the object types, and object types with one or more call or construct signatures appear to have the members of the ‘Function’ interface unless those members are hidden by members with the same name in the object types.
+For purposes of determining type relationships, all object types appear to have the members of the 'Object' interface unless those members are hidden by members with the same name in the object types, and object types with one or more call or construct signatures appear to have the members of the 'Function' interface unless those members are hidden by members with the same name in the object types.
 Apparent types (section [3.8.1](#3.8.1)) that are object types appear to have these extra members as well.

 ### <a name="3.8.1"/>3.8.1 Apparent Type

-In certain contexts a type appears to have the characteristics of a related type called the type’s ***apparent type***.
-Specifically, a type’s apparent type is used when determining subtype, supertype, and assignment compatibility relationships, as well as in the type checking of property accesses (section [4.10](#4.10)), `new` operations (section [4.11](#4.11)), and function calls (section [4.12](#4.12)).
+In certain contexts a type appears to have the characteristics of a related type called the type's ***apparent type***.
+Specifically, a type's apparent type is used when determining subtype, supertype, and assignment compatibility relationships, as well as in the type checking of property accesses (section [4.10](#4.10)), `new` operations (section [4.11](#4.11)), and function calls (section [4.12](#4.12)).

 The apparent type of a type *T* is defined as follows:

-* If *T* is the primitive type Number, Boolean, or String, the apparent type of *T* is the augmented form (as defined below) of the global interface type ‘Number’, ‘Boolean’, or ‘String’.
+* If *T* is the primitive type Number, Boolean, or String, the apparent type of *T* is the augmented form (as defined below) of the global interface type 'Number', 'Boolean', or 'String'.
-* if *T* is an enum type, the apparent type of *T* is the augmented form of the global interface type ‘Number’.
+* if *T* is an enum type, the apparent type of *T* is the augmented form of the global interface type 'Number'.
 * If *T* is an object type, the apparent type of *T* is the augmented form of *T*.
-* If *T* is a type parameter, the apparent type of *T* is the apparent type of *T*’s base constraint (section [3.4.1](#3.4.1)).
+* If *T* is a type parameter, the apparent type of *T* is the apparent type of *T*'s base constraint (section [3.4.1](#3.4.1)).
 * Otherwise, the apparent type of *T* is *T* itself.

-The augmented form of an object type *T* adds to *T* those properties of the global interface type ‘Object’ that aren’t hidden by properties in *T*.
-Furthermore, if *T* has one or more call or construct signatures, the augmented form of *T* adds to *T* the properties of the global interface type ‘Function’ that aren’t hidden by properties in *T*.
-Properties in *T* hide ‘Object’ or ‘Function’ interface properties with the same name.
+The augmented form of an object type *T* adds to *T* those properties of the global interface type 'Object' that aren't hidden by properties in *T*.
+Furthermore, if *T* has one or more call or construct signatures, the augmented form of *T* adds to *T* the properties of the global interface type 'Function' that aren't hidden by properties in *T*.
+Properties in *T* hide 'Object' or 'Function' interface properties with the same name.

-In effect, a type’s apparent type is a subtype of the ‘Object’ or ‘Function’ interface unless the type defines members that are incompatible with those of the ‘Object’ or ‘Function’ interface—which, for example, occurs if the type defines a property with the same name as a property in the ‘Object’ or ‘Function’ interface but with a type that isn’t a subtype of that in the ‘Object’ or ‘Function’ interface.
+In effect, a type's apparent type is a subtype of the 'Object' or 'Function' interface unless the type defines members that are incompatible with those of the 'Object' or 'Function' interface—which, for example, occurs if the type defines a property with the same name as a property in the 'Object' or 'Function' interface but with a type that isn't a subtype of that in the 'Object' or 'Function' interface.

 Some examples: